mdlai/dsp/statistics/5-1-blue_men.md

     177.8 185.42

-The `cdf(x)` function calculates the percentage of people from 0 to the value `x`.
+The `cdf(x)` function calculates the percentage of people from the lowest possible value to the value `x`.
 So in order to find the percentage of the population between `lowheight` and `highheight` we find the cdf of both and subtract the lower from the higher.

 ```python